n8n-io/n8n-docs/docs/advanced-ai/examples/understand-tools.md

 - [Call an API to fetch data](/advanced-ai/examples/api-workflow-tool/)
 - [Set up a human fallback](/advanced-ai/examples/human-fallback/)

-You can also learn how to [dynamically populate parameters for tools with the `$fromAI()` function](/advanced-ai/examples/dynamic-parameters-for-tools/).
+You can also learn how to [let AI dynamically specify parameters for tools with the `$fromAI()` function](/advanced-ai/examples/using-the-fromai-function/).